Guide to Buying

 Welcome to the JonSimon guide to buying your new dream property!
 We know that looking to purchase a house can be a tricky time without proper guidance.
 Thankfully, the friendly team here at JonSimon have come together to create a thorough guide that will help you, no matter where you are during the process.

 If you’re looking for an estate agent to help you secure your dream property, then why not get in touch with us today?
-We operate in the north-west in places such as BurnleyRamsbottom, and Radcliffe, and have helped hundreds of people in the past.
+We operate in the north-west in places such as BurnleyRamsbottom, Bacup, and Radcliffe, and have helped hundreds of people in the past.
 All this makes us confident that we can help you.

 • Save up for a Mortgage